-Invoices are mailed to students who register by Wednesday, Aug.
-6 Anyone who does not receive an invoice or has made changes to their schedule, must access the WNC web site for the amount owed in Web-REG at www.wnc.edu.
+Invoices are mailed to students who register by Wednesday, Dec.
+31 Anyone who does not receive an invoice or has made changes to their schedule, must access the WNC web site for the amount owed on Web-REG at www.wnc.edu/webreg/.